 - Remove from oven and cool on baking sheet for about one hour.

-Cook’s note: You can freeze the unbaked cookies, and there’s no need to thaw.
-Preheat oven to 300°F and place frozen cookies on parchment paper-lined baking sheet, about two inches apart.
+Cook's note: You can freeze the unbaked cookies, and there's no need to thaw.
+Preheat oven to 300°F and place frozen cookies on a parchment paper-lined baking sheet, about two inches apart.
 Bake until edges are golden brown and center is still soft.